6 Tips to Make the Most of the Pumpkin Craze

 Love it or not, customers are inundated by pumpkin this time of year.
 As a business owner, is it worth the time and energy to join the spiced bandwagon?

-To find out, we used data from Square sellers to determine the impact of pumpkin on retailers across the nation.
-Analyzing data from September 1, 2016, to September 1, 2017, we found that Americans spent $37 million on pumpkin items, with approximately five million transactions and 14 million items purchased.
+To find out, we used data from Square sellers to determine the impact of pumpkin on retailers across the nation in 2016 and 2017.
+We found that Americans spent $37 million on pumpkin items in 2016, with approximately five million transactions and 14 million items purchased.
 That’s a lot of pumpkin spice.

 Our data uncovered a lot of other insight into fall pumpkin trends.
 Here are a few tips on how you can use pumpkin to your business’s advantage this fall.